tarikbozyak/RickAndMortySwiftUI/README.md

 ## Author

-Free free to reach out with issues, questions or anything else.
+Feel free to reach out with issues, questions or anything else.

 - <p><a href="mailto:tarikbozyak@icloud.com">Send Email</a></p>
 - [Follow on LinkedIn](https://linkedin.com/in/tarık-bozyak-604962a1)